 The title of Thomas Wolfe’s posthumously published novel “You Can’t Go Home Again” is often used to sum up the disappointment when trying to recreate the halcyon days of youth or to return to the location of a joyous event or some serendipitous find.
 I’ve personally experienced this kind of disappointment on numerous occasions during my travels when I’ve discovered that it’s not always better the second time around.
 A beloved restaurant in London was a big disappointment because a superior chef was replaced by one with mediocre standards.
 A return visit to sunny Barcelona was ruined because the weather was uncharacteristically dismal.
-A relaxing sojourn in the English countryside was anything but, because the mix of travel companions had changed.
+A relaxing sojourn in the English countryside was anything but, because the mix of travel companions had changed since the last visit.
 And a much-loved hotel in Paris was no longer satisfying because I now prefer the comfort of spreading out in a rented house or an apartment rather than being confined to a small hotel room, which even in the quaintest of hotels now feels like a prison cell to me.
-Somehow, no matter how hard you try and replicate an experience, it’s just never the same.
+Somehow, no matter how hard you try and replicate a great experience, it’s just never the same.

 This unwavering principle of life came into play when planning an excursion to Tuscany.
-Ten years ago, while on a wine tour in Italy, after a visit to Castello Brolio (one of the oldest and arguably the most famous wineries in Chianti) we had a fantastic lunch at Il Carlino d’Oro, a restaurant in the nearby village of San Regolo.
+Ten years ago, while on a wine tour in Italy, after a visit to Castello Brolio (one of the oldest and arguably the most famous winery in Chianti) we had a fantastic lunch at Il Carlino d’Oro, a restaurant in the nearby village of San Regolo.
 This was not only one of the high points of our day exploring the wineries in the Chianti region of Tuscany, but one of the highlights of the entire trip.
 In fact, my family raved so much about the sage ravioli that we had as our pasta course that day, that the dish soon achieved legendary status.
 And for years afterwards we also fondly reminisced about our charming host, who proudly explained each course to us in glowing and elaborate terms; then memorably chased us out into the parking lot with arms flailing, screaming at us like we were barbarians because we left the restaurant early.
-We were on an organized bus tour operated by an American company who failed to leave enough time for a proper lunch, so we did the unthinkable and left before dessert and coffee were served so we wouldn’t be late for our next winery appointment, a highly insulting behavior in a country where food is taken very seriously.
+We were on an organized bus tour operated by an American company who failed to leave enough time for a proper lunch, so we did the unthinkable and left before dessert and coffee were served so we wouldn’t be late for our next winery appointment, a highly insulting behavior in a country where food is taken very seriously..

 Located in the Chianti Hills, just south of Giaole in Chianti, in the shadow of Castello Brolio, Carlino D’Oro is an inn with a restaurant and three furnished apartments.
 The roots of Carlino D’Oro go back to 1929, when the grandparents of the current owners, Fabrizio and Marco, opened a small alimentari in the main piazza in San Regolo.
 At first just a few items were stocked, mainly sugar, anchovies and baccalà; but over time the product line was expanded.
 In the 1950’s they began serving simple meals of local cheese, prosciutto and salami.
 In 1961, they decided to open a proper trattoria.
-Fifty-five years later, they are still serving the same dishes, using the same cooking style.
+Fifty-five years later, they are still serving the same dishes, using the same the same well-tuned recipes created by their father.
 The current name of the restaurant is derived from their father’s name (Carlo) and the Italian word for gold (D’Oro), the later added as a suffix because Fabrizio and Marco felt that aptly describes the high standards of both their father and the restaurant he founded.